JSa1987/sony_slink/README.md

 sony_slink
 ==========

 This Arduino sketch is entirely based on the great work from [robho](https://github.com/robho/sony_slink).
-The only change is that the modified to allows the option of communicating over serial using raw Hex bytes.
+The only change is that the modified code allows the option of communicating over serial using raw Hex bytes.
 This is achieved by defining the 'HexOutput' option at the beginning of the code (if this is not defined the code behaves as the original code).

 I'm using this to control and read information from a Sony CDP-CX225 CD Player, and interfacing this with ESPHome using a ESP8266.